slee0282-lab/construction-legal-ai/FIDIC-Red-Book-1999.md

 the Accepted Contract Amount.
 The acceptable form(s) of guarantee should be included in the tender documents, annexed to the Particular Conditions: an example form is annexed to this document, as Annex E.
-Sub-Clause 14.7 Payment
+Sub-Clause 14.7
+Payment
 If a different period for payment is to apply, the Sub-Clause may be amended:
 EXAMPLE
 In sub-paragraph (b) of Sub-Clause 14.7, delete  "56"  and substitute "42"
 If the country/countries of payment need to be specified, details may be included in a Schedule.
+Sub-Clause 14.8
-Sub-Clause 14.8 Delayed Payment
+Delayed Payment
 If the discount rate of the central bank in the country of the currency of payment is not a reasonable basis for assessing the Contractor's financing costs, a new rate may have to be defined.
 Alternatively, the actual financing Costs could be paid, taking account of local financing arrangements.
+Sub-Clause 14.9
-Sub-Clause 14.9 Payment of Retention Money
+Payment of Retention Money
 If part of the Retention Money is to be released and substituted by an appropriate guarantee, an additional Sub-Clause may be added.
 The acceptable form(s) of guarantee should be included in the tender documents, annexed to the Particular Conditions: an example form is annexed to this document, as Annex F.
-EXAMPLE SUB-CLAUSE FOR RELEASEOFRETENTION
+EXAMPLE SUB-CLAUSE FOR RELEASE OF RETENTION
 When the Retention Money has reached three-fifths (60%) of the limit of Retention Money stated in the Appendix to Tender, the Engineer shall certify and the Employer shall make payment of half (50%) of